Identifying Risk In BDCs - KCAP Financial

 |KCAP had $54.691 million (cost - 36.942 Fair Value) in one asset manager (investing in CLOs) in Q1-17 that failed to generate income while causing $2.606 million in portfolio markdowns

 All three asset types (secured debt, CLOs and equity) began 2014 at close to widely varying ratios of fair value to cost.
 The secured debt loans had a fair value that oscillated in the high 90s.
 Equity began at 50% - bounced to over 100% - and then fell back.
 The level of volatility is extremely high.
-CLOs a fair value that oscillated between 67% and 86%.
+CLOs have a fair value that oscillated between 67% and 86%.
 That level of valuation volatility is moderate.

-The CLO portfolio had a fair value that was (76,994,975 - 52,999,028) $24 million below cost.
+The CLO portfolio had a fair value that was (76,994,975-52,999,028) $24 million below cost.
 The CLO-related asset manager had a fair value that is just under $18 million below cost.
 Let's add those two together to get $42 million.
-While the total portfolio has a fair value that is $57 million below cost, roughly (42/57) 75% of the fall in fair value is CLO related.
+While the total portfolio has a fair value that is $57 million below cost, roughly (42/57) 75% of that fall in fair value is CLO related.

 Before we move away from the current and historical numbers, let's look at the liability side of things.